curl/curl/docs/INSTALL.md

 executable in `/bin/` or you will see the configure fail toward the end.

 Run `make`

+## MS-DOS

+Requires DJGPP in the search path and pointing to the Watt-32 stack via `WATT_PATH=c:/djgpp/net/watt`.

+Run `make -f Makefile.dist djgpp` in the root curl dir.

+For build configuration options, please see the MinGW32 section.

+Notes:

+ - DJGPP 2.04 beta has a `sscanf()` bug so the URL parsing is not done properly.
+Use DJGPP 2.03 until they fix it.

+ - Compile Watt-32 (and OpenSSL) with the same version of DJGPP.
+Otherwise things go wrong because things like FS-extensions and `errno` values have been changed between releases.

+## AmigaOS

+Run `make -f Makefile.dist amiga` in the root curl dir.

+For build configuration options, please see the MinGW32 section.

 ## Disabling Specific Protocols in Windows builds